sundgenomics/sundgenomics.github.io/README.md

     We are preparing a transition from our N-drives from CPR to RENEW.
-There is infomration [here](https://sundgenomics.github.io/news20250812drives/).
 This should be shortly in action.
+    Information in the links section below.

     The sequencers will be moved to 10.5 at the end of August.
     Expect some down-time.